karouzakisp/MPMCQueue/README.md

 ```

 ## Other options

+- To change the max capacity of MPMC, edit the pre-processor definition `SZ` in `src/harness.c`
 - For benchmark result validation, set `VERIFY := 1` in `Makefile`
 - To edit benchmark workload, edit the pre-processor definition `LOGN_OPS` in `src/harness.c`
 - To independently run a benchmark